StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 1. `exttopo.<DataSource_name>.log` contains information about ID extraction and the building of an external topology.
 Here you will find:
   * ID extractor errors.
-  * Relations connected to a non-existing component.
+  * Details of any relations connected to a non-existing component.
   * ???
 When the synchronization is slow it will discard messages.

 2. `sync.<Synchronization_name>.log` contains information about mapping, templates and merging.
 Here you will find:
   * Template/mapping function errors.
-  * Component types that do not have a mapping.
+  * Details of any component types that do not have a mapping.

 {% endtab %}
 {% endtabs %}